epopisces/template_function_app_api/README.md

     C[Use Azure Functions Core Tools to generate the framework for the API]-->D[Modify to suit use case]-->E[Deploy to Azure Function App]
 ```

+# Assumptions
+* DB is a MySQL DB
+* Function App has an MSI
+    * The MSI is in an AD group with access to the MySQL DB

 # Planned Features

 GET and DELETE could be modified to function on any field, not just id.
 Would involve something more like `GET <thing>/id=1` instead of `GET <thing>/1`